 This past March, American Express announced a coronavirus-specific campaign in which Amex matches each donation’s dollar equivalent (up to $1,000,000 total) when cardholders use their points to donate to Feeding America through JustGiving.
 If you’re not an American Express cardholder and want to apply, a zero-interest card is a great starting point.

-On June 3, the issuer stated it’s taking similar fundraising measures in support of the Black community, but instead by matching contributions from U.S. Amex employees.
+On June 3, the issuer stated it was taking similar fundraising measures in support of the Black community by matching contributions from U.S. Amex employees.

-“Today, we are pledging $1 million to support two social justice organizations that we have longstanding relationships with: The National Urban League and the NAACP Legal Defense and Educational Fund,” said chairman and chief executive officer Stephen J. Squeri in a statement.
+“Today, we are pledging $1 million to support two social justice organizations that we have longstanding relationships with: The National Urban League and the NAACP Legal Defense and Educational Fund,” chairman and CEO Stephen J. Squeri said in a statement.

 Hilton credit cards